OAGi/Score/docs/user_guide/index.rst

    -  Use double quotes around the search terms in *DEN* and *Definition*, to match the exact substring as in the double quotes.
-For example, if search input in the *DEN* field is ““Name Identification””, part of the DEN has to match the whole search input.
-In other words, a component with DEN “Named Identification.
+For example, if search input in the *DEN* field is ""Name Identification"", part of the DEN has to match the whole search input.
+In other words, a component with DEN "Named Identification.
-      Details” won’t be returned.
-However, if the search input in the *DEN* field is “Name Identification” without double quotes, DENs that partially match both tokens will be returned.
-In other words, the CC with DEN “Named Identification.
-Details” will be returned.
+      Details" won’t be returned.
+However, if the search input in the *DEN* field is "Name Identification" without double quotes, DENs that partially match both tokens will be returned.
+In other words, the CC with DEN "Named Identification.
+Details" will be returned.

    -  The *Module* field allows for filtering based on the physical file path the core component resides based on the Module Assignment in Score.
-The path is stored with a backslash and without the file extension, such as “.xsd”.
-In the case of OAGIS 10.4 standard, for example, all shared components reside in subfolders of the “Model\\Platform\\2_4\\Common” folder, nouns are serialized to the respective noun module (e.g. “Model\\Nouns\\PurchaseOrder”).
-To search only shared components, the user may enter “common” in the *Module* field.
-Or, to search only about nouns, the user may enter “nouns” in the *Module* field.
+The path is stored with a backslash and without the file extension, such as ".xsd".
+In the case of OAGIS 10.4 standard, for example, all shared components reside in subfolders of the "Model\\Platform\\2_4\\Common" folder, nouns are serialized to the respective noun module (e.g. "Model\\Nouns\\PurchaseOrder").
+To search only shared components, the user may enter "common" in the *Module* field.
+Or, to search only about nouns, the user may enter "nouns" in the *Module* field.

 After searching for a CC, clicking anywhere in the row will display its definition.
 Click on its DEN to open its detail page.